wikimedia/search-extra/docs/preserve_original.md

 preserve_original
 =================

-The `preserve_original` and `preserve_original_recorder` are token filters that allows to keep and index original terms.
+`preserve_original` and `preserve_original_recorder` are token filters that allow to keep and index original terms.
 This is very similar to the `keyword_repeat` and `unique` filters but will work also on filters that do not support the keyword attribute.